quasi-coherent/fpinscala/README.md

 ## fpinscala
-Exercises from Functional Programming in Scala by P. Chiusano &amp; R. Bjarnason.
+Exercises from <i>Functional Programming in Scala</i> by P. Chiusano &amp; R. Bjarnason.